takezoe/play2-hands-on/README.md

-# Play2 + ScalikeJDBC Hands-on
+# Play2 and ScalikeJDBC Hands-on

-This is a hands-on training material to know how you can create a simple web application using Play2 + ScalikeJDBC.
+This is a hands-on training material to know how you can create a simple web application using Play2 and ScalikeJDBC.
 HTML version is published to following URL:

 http://takezoe.github.io/play2-hands-on/